how-toFebruary 20, 2025by Carmanji· 7 min read

 No parts catalog replaces the knowledge of someone who's already solved your exact problem.
 The kei truck community in the US is small enough to be helpful and large enough to have encountered most issues.

 Reddit is the most active space.
-The r/keitruck subreddit has regular threads on parts sourcing, cross-references, and vendor recommendations.
-Search before you post — there's a good chance someone has already tracked down the part number you need.
+The r/keitruck subreddit has regular threads on parts sourcing, cross references, and vendor recommendations.
+Search before you post.
+There is a good chance someone has already tracked down the part number you need.

 Facebook groups dedicated to specific models are gold mines.
-Suzuki Carry groups, Daihatsu Hijet groups, Honda Acty groups — each has members who've compiled cross-reference lists, vendor reviews, and DIY repair guides.
+Suzuki Carry groups, Daihatsu Hijet groups, and Honda Acty groups all have members who've compiled cross reference lists, vendor reviews, and DIY repair guides.
 These communities have done the hard work of figuring out which Geo Metro alternator fits which Carry, and they share it freely.

 Build Your Parts Strategy